 - Unvaccinated children aged 12 or below are eligible when travelling with fully vaccinated adults

-- Visitors and Singapore pass holders must apply for a VTP in advance
+- Short-term visitors and Singapore work pass holders must apply for a VTP in advance

-- Pre-departure, on-arrival and post-arrival COVID-19 tests (except for children aged 2 or under) replace quarantine / Stay-Home Notice (SHN) in Singapore
+- Pre-departure and on-arrival COVID-19 tests (except for children aged 2 or under) replace quarantine / Stay-Home Notice (SHN) in Singapore

-- Those recovered from COVID-19 in the last 7-90 days are exempt from testing and SHN in Singapore
+- Those recovered from COVID-19 in the last 7-90 days are exempt from all testing when travelling to Singapore and and SHN in Singapore

 To be eligible to travel from a VTL country to Singapore quarantine-free, you must fulfil the following criteria:

-- Be fully vaccinated against COVID-19 (any WHO approved vaccine) in Singapore, or any VTL country, or any EU member state, or any non-EU countries that have joined the EU DCC system, with the final dose completed at least 14 days prior to arrival in Singapore
+- Be fully vaccinated against COVID-19 (with any WHO approved vaccine) in Singapore, or any VTL country, or any EU member state, or any non-EU countries that have joined the EU DCC system, with the final dose completed at least 14 days prior to arrival in Singapore

 - Have digitally certifiable evidence of vaccination (QR code)